fyrebrick/fyrebrick/README.md

 --
 This node.js server is a simple tool to use the authentication for the Bricklink API.
 Login using your Google account (ensures security) and your Bricklink API keys

 Our hosted database only keeps your GoogleId, Google-email address and your Bricklink keys.
-No analitics, only session cookies.
+No analytics, only session cookies.
 Still in progress.
 ### How to use
 You can use the api by making a request on `http://[hostname]/api/[api_call]` , all request types are premitted